assemble/assemble/docs/content/recipes/copy-files.md

 ---
+title: Copy files
+description: >
+  This recipe shows how to copy files without doing any kind of processing.
 category: recipes
 ---
-# Copy files

-This recipe shows how to copy files without doing any kind of processing.

 ```js
 var assemble = require('assemble');